bmarty75/bmarty75/README.md

 **Here are some highlights from my portfolio:**

 - 📂 **Multigaming(#):** The project consists in making several games, all accessible from a menu with a score display for each game.
-🔍 More coming soon! / D'autres à venir !
+- 📂 **Jeux Latice(#):** The project consists of creating a Hawaiian board game, initially in a console version, and then converting it to a JavaFX version.
+- 📂 **Network Project with Kathará** Simulation of a network with subnets and services (DHCP, DNS, FTP, SSH) with traffic analysis using Wireshark.
+- 📂 **Database Visualization** SQL queries, data analysis, and graphical representation.

-- 🔍 More coming soon! / D'autres à venir !
+- 🔍 More coming soon!

 ---

-## 🛠️ Skills & Technologies / Compétences & Technologies
+## 🛠️ Skills & Technologies

-💻 **Languages / Langages:** Python, Java, C, HTML/CSS
+💻 **Languages:** Python, Java, C, HTML/CSS

-🛠️ **Tools / Outils:** Git, VS Code, Eclipse
+🛠️ **Tools:** Git, VS Code, Eclipse

+**Other:** SQL, PostgreSQL, JavaFX, Kathará, Linux

-📚 **Interests / Centres d'intérêt:** AI, Game Dev, Web Development
+📚 **Interests:** AI, Game Dev, Web Development

 ---

-## 📫 How to reach me / Comment me contacter :
+## 📫 How to reach me:

 ✉️ **Email:** martybenjamin75@gmail.com